Paralegal Professional Development

 - A different approach to the meaning of proactive behavior

-- The importance of networking and marketing your skills within your organization
+- The importance of networking and marketing your paralegal skills within your organization

-- Building trust and credibility through excellent work product
+- Building trust and credibility of others through excellent work product

 The top criteria for advancement and promotion for all professionals is an ability to communicate effectively, both verbally and in writing.
-It is a very important skill for a paralegal to possess.
+It is a very important paralegal skill to possess.
 Many paralegals believe people are born to be great communicators.
 Instead, we show them that it is a skill that can be developed by working on it each day.

 - Understanding the difference between generations when communicating